 Transition to C-Cert

-When does C-cert begin?
+When did C-cert begin?

 The UCNS reviewed 13 different C-cert pilot programs during the development process of the UCNS program.
-The C-cert process being launched by the UCNS meets the life-long learning and assessment criteria of many American Board of Medical Specialties (ABMS) pilot programs but is scaled to meet the unique needs of the UCNS and its diplomates while maintaining respected certification standards.
+The C-cert process launched by the UCNS meets the life-long learning and assessment criteria of many American Board of Medical Specialties (ABMS) pilot programs but is scaled to meet the unique needs of the UCNS and its diplomates while maintaining respected certification standards.
 Due to the size of the UCNS subspecialties, running pilot programs concurrently with the former program are not financially or administratively possible.
 The UCNS is committed to ongoing assessment and improvement of the new C-cert process and will seek ongoing feedback from its diplomates.

 Are there fees for C-cert?